 A board that actively discusses internal controls and checks up to ensure they are working properly sets a strong tone at the top that internal controls are important to the NPO.

-Improving Internal Control using Technology
+Improving NPO Internal Controls using Technology

 Even the best designed internal controls can breakdown.
 One of the primary reasons that internal controls stop working is because they were not designed for real-world use and are too difficult for people to work with.
 By using technology to make internal controls easy to follow it helps ensure they are used successfully.
 Here are two examples of how technology can improve internal controls.